-When displacing viscous oils (e.g., 1000 cp), relatively high polymer viscosities (e.g., >100 cp) are normally required to achieve a favorable or piston-like displacement.
-However, in notable Canadian polymer floods (Delamaide et al. 2014) with 1000-cp oil, injected viscosities were 30 cp or less.
+When displacing viscous oils (e.g., 1,000 cp), relatively high polymer viscosities (e.g., > 100 cp) are normally required to achieve a favorable or piston-like displacement.
+However, in notable Canadian polymer floods (Delamaide et al. 2014) with 1,000-cp oil, injected viscosities were 30 cp or fewer.
 Do economics favor use of low polymer viscosities over high polymer viscosities?
-For this part of the analysis, assume that injectivity and pressure limitations do not exist in the reservoir-so that focus is explicitly on the economic issue.
-(Injectivity and pressure limitations well be covered later.)
-Fig. 6 plots viscosity of a HPAM (that is commonly used commercially) versus polymer concentration in two different salinity waters.
-(The 2.52%-TDS brine is characteristic of that in a Canadian polymer flood, while the 0.05%-TDS brine is characteristic of that in a Suriname polymer flood.)
-For both water salinities, if polymer concentration is greater than 1000 ppm, viscosity (at 7.3 s-1) varies with the 1.9 power of polymer concentration.
+For this part of the analysis, assume that injectivity and pressure limitations do not exist in the reservoir; therefore, focus is explicitly on the economic issue.
+(Injectivity and pressure limitations will be covered later.)
+Fig. 7 plots viscosity of an HPAM (that is commonly used commercially) vs. polymer concentration in two waters with different salinities.
+[The brine with 2.52% of total dissolved solids (TDS) is characteristic of that in a Canadian polymer flood, whereas the brine with 0.05% of TDS is characteristic of that in a Suriname polymer flood.]
+For both water salinities, if polymer concentration is greater than 1,000 ppm, viscosity (at 7.3 seconds-1) varies with the 1.9 power of polymer concentration.
 This behavior economically favors use of high polymer concentrations.
-For example, if one wished to double the polymer solution viscosity, only 44% more polymer is required [i.e., $2^{(1/1.9)} = 1.44$ ].
+For example, if one wished to double the polymer-solution viscosity, only 44% more polymer is required; i.e., $2^{(1/1.9)} = 1.44$ .